 Can dogs eat cherry Plums?

-Dogs can eat cherry Plums in moderation and only if it is the flesh of the cherry Plums and not the pit, stem, flower, or roots.
+If you’re wondering, “Can my dog eat cherry Plums?” the answer is that dogs can eat cherry Plums in moderation and only if it is the flesh of the cherry Plums and not the pit, stem, flower, or roots.
 By moderation, we mean small amounts since cherry Plums do have high sugar content.